Ved204/CP468-Facial-Recognition/README.md

 1. Clone the code base `git clone https://github.com/Ved204/CP468-Facial-Recognition.git`
 2. Make a virtual environment `python -m venv env` and activate `source env/bin/activate` (For Mac), Windows ([Documentation](https://docs.python.org/3/library/venv.html))
 3. Install packages `pip install -r requirements.txt`
-4. Now run the streamlit app using `python app.py` or `streamlit app.py`
+4. Now run the gradio app using `python app.py`

 *Note: The models should be all preloaded when app is launched and can be selected on the app (Select Model Dropdown Menu)